SadeghPouriyanZadeh/ai-env/README.md

 3. Open a terminal with conda base in the ```ai-env``` directory.

-4. Create ml environment using conda using PyTorch/TensorFlow.
+4. Create ml environment using conda for PyTorch/TensorFlow.

 * PyTorch: